 The business has a different identity in the eyes of law.

-Like:- ABC ltd., HAPPSS Store, bharaj Hospital, S.D.
+Like:- ABC ltd., HAPPSS Store, Bharat Hospital, S.D.
 College, or every type of shop, hotel, hospital, college, factory, offices.

-Who runs an organization and invest their money in business.
+Who runs an organization and invests their money in business.
 An owner has the right to take any decision for their business.

 He has a different identity for their business.